Lillian Copeland: Maccabiah Games

 Copeland competed at the 1935 Maccabiah Games in Tel Aviv in Mandatory Palestine.
 There, she won the gold medals in her three events, the shot put, the javelin, and the discus throw.

 Halls of fame

 In view of her contributions to women's track and field, she was made a member of the USA Track & Field Hall of Fame, the Helms Athletic Hall of Fame, the International Jewish Sports Hall of Fame (1980), the Woman’s Track and Field Hall of Fame, and the Los Angeles High School Sports Hall of Fame (2010).
 In 1990 she was inducted into the Southern California Jewish Sports Hall of Fame.

 Later career

 Copeland joined the Los Angeles Sheriff's Department in 1936, and worked there until she retired in 1960.
+At the Sheriff's Department, she worked in the Lennox and Firestone Juvenile divisions.

-She died on July 7, 1964, in Los Angeles, at 59 years of age.
-At the time of her death, she was one of eight American women to have won an Olympic gold medal.
+She died on July 7, 1964, in Los Angeles, at 59 years of age at Sunset Hospital after a lengthy illness.
+At the time of her death, she was one of only eight American women to have won an Olympic gold medal.